Xcaret Park: History

 The Ecological Park is built in the same area as the archaeological site and has the same name, Xcaret.

 The land was originally purchased by a group of Mexican entrepreneurs, led by the Boston-born architect, Miguel Quintana Pali.
 Five hectares of land was purchased in 1984.

 When he began to clear the land, he started uncovering cenotes, sinkholes formed by collapsed cave ceilings weakened by 3 million years of erosion from underground rivers running through them and flowing into the sea.
 He saw the potential for tourism and formulated the idea of an Ecological Park open to the public, and soon joined forces with Oscar, Marcos and Carlos Constandse, achieving this goal in December 1990.

-At the same time, contact was established with the National Institute of Anthropology and History (Instituto Nacional de Antropología e Historia) with the objective of rebuilding the remnants of the Mayan pyramids and buildings that were found in the area.
+At the same time, contact was established with the National Institute of Anthropology and History (Instituto Nacional de Antropología e Historia, INAH) with the objective of rebuilding the remnants of the Mayan pyramids and buildings that were found in the area.
 The park's administration subsidized all the operation and the INAH put in charge a team of specialists.